scaffold-eth/se-2-challenges/README.md

 ---

-## Checkpoint 6: 📜 Contract Verification
+## Checkpoint 5: 📜 Contract Verification

 Run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

-👀 You may see an address for both YouToken and Vendor.
-You will want the Vendor address.

-👉 Search this address on Etherscan to get the URL you submit to 🏃‍♀️[SpeedRunEthereum.com](https://speedrunethereum.com).

 ---

+> 👩‍❤️‍👨 Share your public url with friends, add signers and send some tasty ETH to a few lucky ones 😉!!

 > 🏃 Head to your next challenge [here](https://speedrunethereum.com).